Malwprotector/wall-1/README.md

 # Wall-1
 *This is the source code of my wall-1 discord bot.
 You can see the project page <a href='http://main.st4lwolf.org/projects/wall-1/index.html'>here.</a>*

-**Versions:**
-the different versions are represented by the folders at the root of the github branch.
-For example, to get the complete code of version 1.3, you need to access the `automod_v1.3` folder.

 **File information:**
 When you access the directory for a release, there are several files.
 The file with the `.py` extension (in the above example `wall-1.py`) is simply the complete wall-1 code.
 Please note that if you wish to use it and/or modify the code, you must enter your discord bot token in the end of the file.
 You can simply get it on discord developer portal.